-- 4. Connect RIM wiring to the terminal block using the terminations shown in Table F. - 5.
+- 4. Connect the RMP wiring to the terminal block using the terminations shown in Table E. - 5.
 Contact your local field service office for verification and testing of the RIM and its connections prior to making connections with J1 J4.